 ‘Some trucks have text devices that send a message from dispatch,” Begin commented.
 ‘That thing beeps and what does the driver do?
 Well, he wants to see what the message is.”

-In the case of a heavy truck loaded with hazardous material such as fuel oil an accident has potential to cause property damage, personal injury and environmental harm on a bigger scale than would a passenger vehicle, Begin noted.
+In the case of a heavy truck loaded with hazardous material such as fuel oil an accident has potential to cause property damage, personal injury and environmental harm on a bigger scale than would a passenger vehicle, Begin noted as one should learn more about car accidents and must take preventive measures to avoid it.
 ‘The stakes when you operate that large truck are that much greater,” he said.

-Apart from distraction, speeding and failing to maintain ample following distance are major causes of accidents, Begin said.
+Apart from distraction, if you browse around this website, you will understand that speeding and failing to maintain ample following distance are major causes of accidents, Begin said.
 Regarding following distance, he advised truck drivers: ‘Ensure that you have more than enough time to stop your vehicle in case that car in front of you does something stupid.”

 Smith & Solomon’s Baker said safe driving instruction indirectly impresses upon drivers the responsibility they carry every time they get behind the wheel.
 ‘The minute they get into that truck they have the billboard of that company on their backs,” Baker said, ‘and the exposure, the liability ‘ from the owners’ standpoint ‘ is huge.”